external-secrets/external-secrets/design/005-secret-generator-group.md

   auth: {} # service account etc. etc.
 ```

-This resource can be **embedded or referenced** from an ExternalSecret or PushSecret.
+This resource can be **referenced** from an ExternalSecret or PushSecret.
 The ExternalSecret controller generates the secret value and it can be post-processed with
 existing features like template or key-rewrite.